StuartJO/BrainSurfaceAnimation/README.md

 # BrainSurfaceAnimation

+After years of the number one question being asked at any of my talks being "hoW dO yoU dO tHOsE anIMAtiOns?!??", this is how, this is the answer.
+My secrets are now yours, so you have no more excuses for boring static PowerPoints :)

 This will show how to make an animation of a brain surface mesh morphing in MATLAB.
-You can morph the vertex positions, the values of each vertex, and/or the colormap being used!
+You can morph the vertex positions, the values of each vertex, and/or the colormap being used.

 See the header of SurfMorphAnimation.m for full details of all the functionality, and Example.m for examples of how to use it.